Johann1993/project-Johias/README.md

 1. Open terminal Bash (keep in mind to use Bash as admin).
 2. enter project-Johias folder and activate venv
-   - use cd <foldername> to enter and cd.. to return
+   - use cd <foldername> to enter and cd .. to return
 3. enter folder called pycode
 4. input commands:
     - make flake8 (tests the code style of the code)